 Interested in learning more about how a great candidate experience can impact your recruitment strategy?

-Register for our upcoming webinar, co-hosted with IBM, Best Practices for Attracting Candidates on a Recruiting Budget.
+Watch our on-demand webinar, co-hosted with IBM, Best Practices for Attracting Candidates on a Recruiting Budget.

 How to Measure Candidate Experience Metrics.
 (2016, June 13).
 Retrieved November 02, 2017, from http://lhra.io/blog/measure-candidate-experience-metrics/